jovotech/jovo-cli/README.md

 # Switch branch to v4.
 $ git checkout v4

-# Run the NPM script devSetup, which will install dependencies, compile TypeScript and link all necessary packages.
+# Run the NPM script setup:dev, which will install dependencies, compile TypeScript and link all necessary packages.
-$ npm run devSetup
+$ npm run setup:dev
 ```

 ## Usage